 But apart from the bubbles, if you don’t overdo the food coloring and your bathtub epoxy is not damaged, it doesn’t stain.

-If stains appears, use a magic sponge and it removes all stains left by food coloring.
+If stains appear, use a magic sponge, and it removes all stains left by the food coloring.

 The cornstarch can stick into long kiddies’ hair if it dries out, and cornstarch is not safe to eat.

 Rinse with clear water if the paint goes in your kid’s eyes.

 This paint stores well for 2 days in an airtight container at room temperature, not in contact with heat or moisture.